-But because there are so many models of Ducati Monster to cover, and because the Ducati Monster S4 range is quite special and becoming increasingly collectable, I thought it worthwhile to do a bit of a deep dive into it.
+But because there are so many models of Ducati Monster to cover, and because the Ducati Monster S4 range is quite special and becoming increasingly collectible, I thought it worthwhile to do a bit of a deep dive into it.

 So here it is — a guide to the Ducati S4 models made between 2001 and 2008.

-Here’s a few photos of the Ducati S4Rs Tricolore to get you interested…
+Here are a few photos of the Ducati S4Rs Tricolore to get you interested…